Help transform communities through the arts.

-- Integrated Arts: explore art, drama, music, poetry, storytelling, and more, to facilitate an integrated arts approach for schools, community organizations, and other environments.
+- Integrated Arts: explore art, drama, music, poetry, storytelling, and more, to provide an integrated arts approach to schools, community organizations, and other environments.

 - Equity, Access, and Inclusion: gain a better understanding of diversity in social contexts and work in community settings.

-- Theater Studies: develop the skills necessary to facilitate a drama-based approach for school curriculum, community organizations, and other environments.
+- Theater Studies: develop skills to facilitate a drama-based approach for school curriculum, community organizations, and other environments.